beyondessential/tamanu/packages/desktop/README.md

 When setting up a new country, just follow the same process as for releasing a build to the country, and make sure all desktop app installs use the `.exe` from the new folder in S3 that is created by CI/CD.

+## Versioning

+Tamanu Desktop follows semver.
+When updating the version, please update both `desktop/package.json` and `desktop/app/package.json` (the latter is used by `electron-builder`).

+Note that new commits to the `master`, `dev`, or `ci-` branches will overwrite the build artifacts on S3, based on the version set in `dekstop/app/package.json`.
+To avoid this, bump the patch version _immediately after_ releasing the previous version and add a channel suffix, so that the released build is preserved even in the `draft` folder.
+For example, after releasing `v1.6.3`, you would then update the version to `v1.6.4-alpha` (our automatic update process can handle `alpha` and `beta` as channels).
+When that was ready for release, you would remove the `-alpha` or `-beta` suffix, bump the minor or major version if required, release (see above), and then increment the version again for further development.

 ## References

 - [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)